-That same year, 1857, Ellens father died a hero's death at sea, going down with his ship in a gale off Cape Hatteras.
-The marriage did not take place until October 1859; and a son named for Commander Herndon died when only two.
-But another boy was born in 1864, and a girl, named for her mother, in 1871.
-Arthur's career was bringing the family an increasing prosperity.
-They decorated their home in the latest fashion and entertained prominent friends with elegance.
-At Christmas, there were jewels from Tiffany for Nell and the finest toys for the children.
+That same year her father died a hero’s death at sea, going down with his ship in a gale off Cape Hatteras.
+The marriage did not take place until October 25, 1859.
+They had a son named for Commander Herndon, but he died at age 2.
+Another boy was born in 1864 and a girl, named for her mother, in 1871.
+Arthur’s career brought the family an increasing prosperity; they decorated their home in the latest fashion and entertained prominent friends with elegance.
+At Christmas there were jewels from Tiffany for Nell, the finest toys for the children.
+The Arthurs were well known in New York society, and mingled with many prominent families.

 You Might Also Like